dturevski/olive-gui/yacpdb/indexer/indexer.md

 * `Phases`

    How many there are distinct first moves (actual or null) in the solution, counted across all twins.
+   If the problem has only set lines then each is considered a distinct phase, otherwise all set lines are counted as one phase (e.g. direct #2 with set play has 2 phases, no matter how many variations are there in the set play).

 * `Twins`